Methodology

 NPD data coverage

-For both free school meals status (FSM) and prior attainment, LEO data is linked to the National Pupil Database (NPD).
-More information on the NPD can be found at Find and explore data in the National Pupil Database - GOV.UK (education.gov.uk) (opens in a new tab).
+For prior attainment at GCSE, income deprivation affecting children index (IDACI) and free school meals status (FSM), LEO data is linked to the National Pupil Database (NPD).
+More information on the NPD can be found at Find and explore data in the National Pupil Database - GOV.UK (education.gov.uk) (opens in new tab) (opens in new tab).

 Industry data coverage